 Don’t Plunge a Hot Ceramic Pan into Cold Water

 Allow ceramic nonstick cookware to cool completely before washing.
 Drastic changes in temperature can damage the nonstick coating, so its non-stick capabilities will be reduced.

 Don’t drop a ceramic pan or hit it on hard objects.
 Also make sure not to wrap or bend it, as such kinds of accidents may damage the ceramic coating, resulting in the loss of non-stick properties.

 Read the Manufacturer’s Instructions

-Read the manufacturer’s instructions about how to care for your ceramic coated cookware.
+Read the manufacturer’s instructions on how to care for your ceramic-coated cookware.
 Modern ceramic cookware is non-porous and has a very smooth surface which makes cleaning easier.